And an hour two Sean Hannity show, 800-941-Sean, our number, if you want to be a part of the program.

 I'm so over this Barbie thing.

-And it's not an ode to Barbie.
+And it's not an oath to Barbie.

 I could care less what it is.

-And you know, it doesn't matter to me one way or another.
+And, you know, it doesn't matter to me one way or another.

 I was both.